Rumeal Robinson

-Rumeal James Robinson (born November 13, 1966) is a Jamaican-American former professional basketball player and convicted felon.
+Rumeal James Robinson (born November 13, 1966) is a Jamaican-American former professional basketball player.

 Growing up in Cambridge, Massachusetts, Robinson graduated from Cambridge Rindge and Latin School and went on to play point guard for the University of Michigan.
 After a strong showing in Michigan's 1989 NCAA championship, Robinson was drafted #10 in the first round of the 1990 NBA draft.
 He played professionally until 2002, then started a criminal career that ended with him being sentenced to prison in 2011 on multiple convictions for bank bribery and wire fraud.

 Early life

 Robinson was born in Mandeville, Jamaica, in the west-central portion of the island.
 His mother moved to the Boston area while he was a toddler, leaving him in his grandparents' care.
 Shortly after he turned 10 years old, his grandparents sent him to the United States in hopes of reuniting him with his mother.
 However, his mother made it clear that she didn't want him, and he was reduced to sleeping in apartment halls and Harvard College dorm stairways.

 Early in the 1977–78 school year, he was taken in by Helen and Lou Ford, a respected local couple.
 They adopted him in 1978.
 He blossomed into a star guard at Cambridge Rindge and Latin School, leading them to a state championship in 1986.